zaycodes/zaycodes.github.io/_posts/2019-12-13-my-experience-applying-to-outreachy.md

 tags: [Outreachy Internship]
 ---

-## Outreachy - The Application Process

 Outreachy is an internship program that helps women and people who are under-represented get more invloved with open source through remote internships.
+Outreachy provides a supportive community for beginning to contribute any time throughout the year and offer focused internship opportunities twice a year with a number of free software organizations.

+## The Application Process

 When I first heard of outreachy I was skeptical because I had very little experience in open source.
 I decided to do some research.
 After series of research on outreachy and reading the reports and success stories of ex-interns, I was convinced within me that this was the breakthrough I needed to break out of my shell and get more involved in open source.

 So I subscribed to Outreachy's mailing list to get a notification when applications would open and started getting more involved in open source contributions as I was really motivated by all the success stories I had read at this point.